fortran-lang/stdlib/doc/specs/stdlib_stats_distribution_uniform.md

 Without augument the function returns a scalar standard uniformly distributed variate U(0,1) of real type with single precision on [0,1].

 With single augument `scale` of integer type the function returns a scalar uniformly distributed variate of integer type on [0,scale].
-This is the standard Rectangular distribtuion.
-Function is elemental.
+This is the standard Rectangular distribution.
+The function is elemental.

 With single augument `scale` of real or complex type the function returns a scalar uniformly distributed variate of real or complex type on [0, scale].
 The real part and imaginary part of a complex type are independent of each other.
 Function is elemental.